GreyRaphael/QuantNotes/polars.md

     # writer.write(tb) # alternative
 ```

-convert to `pyarrow.RecordBatch` and write file using [pyarrow.ipc.RecordBatchFileWriter]
+convert to `pyarrow.RecordBatch` and write to ipc file

 ```py
 import polars as pl